under-doc/underdoc-expense-analytics-tutorial/README.md

 brew install sqlite
 ```

-This consludes all prerequisites, let's proceed to environment setup!
+This concludes all prerequisites, let's proceed to environment setup!

 ## Environment Setup